Discover how CloudZero helps engineering and finance get on the same team — and unlock cloud cost intelligence to power cloud profitability

 Even companies who adopt Kubernetes for other reasons, like time-to-market advantages, should follow basic cost control best practices to stay within the budget.

 Optimizing cloud costs related to running Kubernetes doesn’t have to involve trade-offs for performance or availability.
-As with most types of cloud cost control, the key to following Kubernetes cost optimization best practices is to get visibility into how you are using cloud resources and reduce waste.
+The key to following Kubernetes cost optimization best practices is to get visibility into how you are using cloud resources and reduce waste.

 In most cases, organizations can reduce costs substantially before they have to think about making trade-offs.

-The first step to optimizing costs related to running Kubernetes is to get deep, granular visibility into how Kubernetes influences costs by using a platform such as CloudZero.
+The first step to optimizing costs related to running Kubernetes is to use a platform such as CloudZero to get deep, granular visibility into how Kubernetes influences costs.

 A look at how CloudZero enables teams to break down Kubernetes spend by cluster, namespace, label, and pod — allowing engineers to filter, zoom in, and explore the cost of any aspect of their Kubernetes infrastructure.